durbanlegend/thag_rs/README.md

 * Runs serious Rust scripts (not just the "Hello, world!" variety) with no need to create a project.
 * Aims to be the most capable and reliable script runner for Rust code.
 * Specific features of dependencies may be specified, giving your scripts access to advanced functionality.
 Local path and git dependencies may also be specified, allowing you to access your unpublished crates.
+(TODO: Coming soon: specify any valid Cargo.toml input in the toml block, e.g. a [profile.dev] with different optimisation level.)
 * A choice of modes - bearing in mind the importance of expressions in Rust:
     * expression mode for small, basic expressions on the fly.
     * REPL mode offers interactivity, and accepts multi-line expressions since it uses bracket matching to wait for closing braces, brackets, parens and quotes.